isomerpages/ura-ilsg-cms/_installations/BottleBlooms.md

 Park near Orchid Hotel Singapore</p>
 <p></p>
 <p><em>BottleBlooms </em>is a display of solar-powered luminous plastic blossoms
-in a green public space, crafted from <u>over&nbsp;</u><s> </s><u>1,500</u> upcycled polyethylene terephthalate (PET) bottles through a public collection drive by Discover Tanjong Pagar<u> (pilot Business Improvement District)</u>, Cantonment Primary School and City Sprouts, a social enterprise with an aim to rejuvenate urban spaces.&nbsp;</p>
+in a green public space, crafted from over&nbsp;1,500 upcycled polyethylene terephthalate (PET) bottles through a public collection drive by Discover Tanjong Pagar (pilot Business Improvement District), Cantonment Primary School and City Sprouts, a social enterprise with an aim to rejuvenate urban spaces.&nbsp;</p>
-<p>The artwork provokes a re-evaluation of&nbsp;<s> </s>things that are often
+<p>The artwork provokes a re-evaluation of&nbsp;things that are often thrown
-thrown away mindlessly and is a reminder of the transformative potential inherent in our discarded materials. <em>BottleBlooms</em> urges us to think about the life cycle of materials and encourages a more thorough incorporation of plastics into the circular economy via PET recycling.&nbsp;</p>
+away mindlessly and is a reminder of the transformative potential inherent in our discarded materials. <em>BottleBlooms</em> urges us to think about the life cycle of materials and encourages a more thorough incorporation of plastics into the circular economy via PET recycling.&nbsp;</p>
 <p></p>
 <div class="isomer-image-wrapper">